zulip/zulip/docs/integration-guide.md

 #### Step 5: Preparing a pull request to zulip/zulip

-When you have finished your webook integration and are ready for it to be available in the Zulip product, follow these steps to prepare your pull
+When you have finished your webhook integration and are ready for it to be available in the Zulip product, follow these steps to prepare your pull
 request: